 Silver Linings Playbook

-This movie received Golden Globe nominations for best picture, best screenplay, and best actor (Cooper) and actress (Jennifer Lawrence).
+This popular movie received Golden Globe nominations for best picture, best screenplay, and best actor (Cooper) and actress (Jennifer Lawrence).
 Though it is a feel-good movie (and doesn’t sugarcoat how mental illness affects families), the ultimate message is that intimate relationships can help heal mental illness.
 Steven Scholzman, MD from the Department of Psychiatry at Harvard Medical School, said that “falling in love is an absolutely awesome, wonderful thing but it’s not going to cure bipolar disorder any more than it is going to cure diabetes.”

 Split